Ahmed-nail/Maze-solving-robot/README.md

 ## Maze solving robot and fire detected

 ## How to run code
-First check requirements folder to download the package that run esp32 on Arduino ide.
+To run this project, first navigate to the requirements folder and install the necessary packages for using the ESP32 with the Arduino IDE.

-then you can able run code from code file.
+Once the setup is complete, you can upload and run the code from the provided source files.

-## componants
+## Components

-- 2 DC motor 2 wheels
+- 2 DC motors with wheels
-- Wires
+- Jumper wires
-- 3 ultrasonic sensor
+- 3 Ultrasonic sensors
-- 1 servo motor
+- 1 Servo motor
-- 1 flame sensor
+- 1 Flame sensor
-- 1 ESP 32
+- 1 ESP32 microcontroller
-- 1 motor driver
+- 1 Motor driver module
-- 1 buzzer
+- 1 Buzzer
-- 1 bread board
+- 1 Breadboard

-## Why this robot is useful?
+## Project Purpose

-It can move alone without joystick because (ultrasonic sensor) and detected the fire and make a little noise to know there is a fire .
+This robot is designed to operate autonomously without the need for manual control.
+Using ultrasonic sensors, it can navigate its environment and avoid obstacles.
+Additionally, the integrated flame sensor allows it to detect fire, while the buzzer provides an audible alert to indicate the presence of a flame.

 ## We can upgrade this project by